Shaikngit/Bicep_GithubCode/PE_PLS_VM_IntLB_VM/Readme.md

 This repository contains a Bicep script for Lab purpose of Private End point / Private Link Service

-The PLS is associated to ALB of the backend VM
+The PLS is associated to ILB of the backend VM

 ## File Structure